Who We Are

 What We Believe

-At Lake Trails we believe that the Bible tells the truth about who God is, who we are and how we are to relate to him and the world he made.
+At Lake Trails we believe that the Bible tells the truth about who God is, who we are, and how we are to relate to God and the world he made.
 We join with other Christians from around the world and across the ages in affirming the Scriptural truths summarized in the Ecumenical Creeds (the Apostle’s Creed, the Nicene Creed, the Chalcedonian Creed).

 We also affirm the Westminster Standards as a faithful summary of what the Bible teaches.

-If you would like to know more about what we teach regarding sexual ethics, we invite you to listen to this sermon.
+If you would like to know more about what we teach regarding sexual ethics, we invite you to listen to these resources.

 Our congregation is affiliated with the Presbyterian Church in America whose churches desire to be “Faithful to the Scriptures, True to the Reformed Faith, and Obedient to the Great Commission of Jesus Christ”.
 More information about our denomination can be found at www.pcanet.org.

-Our Pastor is Rev. Shaun Spencer.
+Our Pastor (or Teaching Elder) is Rev. Shaun Spencer.
 Shaun is a graduate of Covenant Theological Seminary.
 He has been at Lake Trails since 2010 and has also served in churches in Oklahoma, Missouri and South Carolina.
 Shaun enjoys spending time with his wife Danielle and their three daughters.
-He wishes he were a runner, has an odd fascination with single-speed bicycles and occasionally plays a little guitar (the guitar is regular size, he just doesn’t play it a lot).
+He wishes he were a runner and plays a little guitar (the guitar is regular size, he just doesn’t play it a lot).